Beautiful waterfront ice rink at Penn's Landing in Old City Philadelphia

 What to do in the vicinity

 There’s lots to do within an easy walk of Riverrink.
 Being located in Old City puts you within easy reach of many historical attractions, as well as local cafes and restaurants.
-Below are the best things to do during the chilly winter season.
+Here are a few of my recommended winter activities.

 • Grab a cup of coffee at a local roaster.
-My favorites are La Colombe, Cafe Ole, and Menagerie.
+My favorites are La Colombe (great croissants), Cafe Ole (I love their Shakshuka), and Menagerie.

-• Explore one of the museums.
+• Explore one of the city’s great museums.
 The Museum of the American Revolution, the National Museum of Jewish History, the Second Bank Portrait Gallery, and the Fireman’s Hall Museum are all fantastic.

-• Treat yourself to a Hot winter milkshake at the Franklin Fountain.
+• Treat yourself to a Hot winter milkshake at The Franklin Fountain, conveniently located steps from the rink.